-- (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+- Data: 14.
+For the purpose of implementing this conservation measure in the 2022/23 season, the following shall apply: - (i) the Daily Catch and Effort Reporting System set out in Conservation Measure 23-07; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
 Fine-scale data shall be submitted on a haul-by-haul basis. - 15.
 For the purpose of Conservation Measures 23-07 and 23-04, the target species is Dissostichus mawsoni (any Dissostichus eleginoides caught shall be counted towards the overall catch limit for Dissostichus mawsoni) and 'by-catch species' are defined as any species other than Dissostichus spp. - Data: 16.
 Fine-scale biological data, as required under Conservation biological Measure 23-05, shall be collected and recorded.
-Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.

-- protection 18.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - Environ- 17.
+Conservation Measure 26-01 applies. - protection 18.
 Conservation Measures 22-06, 22-07 and 22-08 apply. - 1 The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
 A copy of the algorithm for calculating these times is available from the CCAMLR Secretariat.
 All times, whether for ship operations or observer reporting, shall be referenced to Coordinated Universal Time (UTC). - 2 Wherever possible, when night setting, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels). - 3 As set out in SC-CAMLR-XXXIII, paragraph 3.173 (2014).